LostArtefacts/TRX/docs/tr2/README.md

 ## Improvements over original game

+#### UI
+- added support for more accented characters
+- added fade effects to displayed images
+- added a wireframe mode
+- improved support for windowed mode

 #### Gameplay
 - added an option to fix M16 accuracy while running
 - added optional rendering of pickups in the UI as 3D meshes